How Does Divorce Work in California?

 Divorce is one of the most complex divorce-related processes, and having an attorney you can rely on by your side is crucial to obtain the best result.

-At Feinberg & Waller, APC, our attorneys have more than a decade of experience helping clients navigate complex divorces.
+At Feinberg & Waller, APC, our attorneys have more than a 150 years of experience helping clients navigate complex divorces.
 We'll help you find the best path forward in your divorce, advocating for your rights and best interests.

 Related Reading